pimatic/rfcontroljs/README.md

 [RFControl](https://github.com/pimatic/RFControl) running on the arduino detects the start of a signal by its longer footer pulse and verifies it one time by comparing it with the next signal.
-It does know nothing about the specific protocol, it just uses the state fact above.
+It does nothing know about the specific protocol, it just uses the stated fact above.
 Also we aren't interested in if the pulse was a high or low pulse (presence or absence of a carrier wave), because the information is decoded in the pulse lengths.